py-why/EconML/doc/spec/estimation/forest.rst

 flexible manner, not restricted to :math:`\ell_1` regularization, as follows: the user can define any class that supports fit and predict.
 The fit function needs to also support sample weights, passed as a third argument.
 If it does not, then we provided a weighted model wrapper :class:`.WeightedModelWrapper` that can wrap any class that supports fit and predict and enables sample weight functionality.
-This is done either by re-sampling the data based on the weights and then calling fit and predict, or, in the case of square losses of linear function classes, by re-scaling the features and labels appropriately based on the weights:
+Moreover, we provide some extensions to the scikit-learn library that enable sample weights, such as the :class:`.WeightedLasso`.

     .. testcode:: intro
         :hide:

         from econml.ortho_forest import ContinuousTreatmentOrthoForest
-        from econml.utilities import WeightedModelWrapper
-        from sklearn.linear_model import Lasso
+        from econml.sklearn_extensions.linear_model import WeightedLasso
-        sample_type = 'sampled'

     .. doctest:: intro

-        >>> est = ContinuousTreatmentOrthoForest(model_Y=WeightedLasso(),
+        >>> est = ContinuousTreatmentOrthoForest(model_Y=WeightedLasso(), model_T=WeightedLasso())
-        ...                                      model_T=WeightedLasso())

-If the variable :code:`sample_type` takes the value "weighted", then the wrapper assumes the loss is the squared loss and the function class is linear and re-scales the features and labels appropriately.
-If not, then it re-samples the data based on the weights and calls the fit method of the base class on this re-sampled dataset.
-The latter has higher variance and should not be chosen if the first approach is applicable.

-In the case of discrete treatments (see :class:`.DiscreteTreatmentOrthoForest`) the method estimates :math:`\theta(x)` for some target :math:`x` by solving a slightly different set of equations (see [Oprescu2019]_ for a theoretical exposition of why a different set of estimating equations is used).
+In the case of discrete treatments (see :class:`.DiscreteTreatmentOrthoForest`) the method estimates :math:`\theta(x)` for some target :math:`x` by solving a slightly different set of equations, similar to the Doubly Robust Learner (see [Oprescu2019]_ for a theoretical exposition of why a different set of estimating equations is used).
 In particular, suppose that the treatment :math:`T` takes values in :math:`\{0, 1, \ldots, k\}`, then to estimate the treatment effect :math:`\theta_t(x)` of treatment :math:`t` as compared to treatment :math:`0`, the method finds the solution to the